scrapinghub/spidermon/docs/source/actions.rst

             SendSESEmail,
         ]

-By default, Spidermon uses a HTML template that can be altered in SPIDERMON_BODY_HTML_TEMPLATE setting.
+By default, Spidermon uses a HTML template that can be altered in :ref:`SPIDERMON_BODY_HTML_TEMPLATE` setting.

 The result of a report generated using this default template may be seen next: